selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 - [ ] **Currency conversion?** (Real-time API or static rates?)
 - [ ] **Booster/seller side?** (Is there a seller dashboard or only buyer-facing?)
 - [x] **JSON storage:** JSONB columns in Supabase PostgreSQL. `options_schema` and `pricing` are JSONB.
 Enables indexed queries on JSON fields if needed.
-- [x] **Service configurator renderer:** Uses a FIXED TYPE SYSTEM (5 closed option types).
-See §6 Service Option Types.
+- [x] **Service configurator renderer:** Uses a CONTROLLED TYPE SYSTEM — types are predefined (`single_choice`, `multiple_choice`, `scalar` + more over time), not free-form strings.
+Each option item carries its own price.
+Price calc is one pure `calcTotal()` function.
+New types require a dev implementation + code deploy.
+New services using existing types require zero code.
 Do NOT build a generic/arbitrary JSON renderer.

 ---